Corporate Responsibility and the Environment 2016

 Native broadleaf species such as alder, birch, rowan, oak, willow and ash are planted in lean soils and to stabilise slopes.
 The ultimate aim is to lock carbon into the soil at the same time as providing a sustainable resource by means of coppicing the plantation as it matures.
 This is in contrast to many ‘economic forestry’ projects where coniferous soft woods are planted in quite unsuitable regions, and run the risk of adversely affecting the planet’s albedo.
 Suma’s current total average CO2 emissions are of the order of 900 tonnes annually largely due to the need to burn mineral diesel in our distribution fleet.

 As part of our commitment to our environment we are constantly looking at ways of limiting our consumption and use of resources.
 We have ongoing awareness raising campaigns reminding colleagues to switch machines off after use and avoid wasting energy wherever possible.
 This is backed up with small reminders in poster format of how much energy is wasted just leaving a monitor on standby overnight.
-Just because the power we use is from a green source, there is no justification for using it unwisely or wasting it.

 Plans and priorities

 Continue working on our sustainable, energy-efficient business equation